-Join The Atlantic as we gather key stakeholders to examine the future for biosimilars domestically and abroad.
+The Atlantic gathered key stakeholders to examine the future for biosimilars domestically and abroad.
 What impact will the President's policies have on the industry?
 Will changes in regulation affect how many biosimilars are approved, and what impact will these have on ensuring that these drugs are safe and accessible for the patients who need them?

 Also in This Series

 The Atlantic will gather key stakeholders to examine the emerging world of biosimilars and their regulatory framework in the United States.

 Defending the Web: A Forum on Cybersecurity & the Workforce

 The Atlantic will gather public officials as well as stakeholders in business and higher education to explore the cybersecurity jobs pipeline and the future of the industry.